 Heritage Revitalization Agreements

-An HRA is enabled through two bylaws that are registered on the title of the property.
-It is a form of long-term, legal protection which also requires regular maintenance of the heritage property.
-It can require City approval for changes made to the building in the future.
+An HRA is enabled through a Heritage Revitalization Agreement Bylaw and Heritage Designation Bylaw, which are registered on the title of the property.
+The latter bylaw is a form of long-term, legal protection which also requires regular maintenance of the heritage property, and may require City approval of changes to the heritage property through a Heritage Alteration Permit.

 Additional information on heritage protection and development can be found on the Heritage Protection and Development page.